awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-test.md

    }
    ```

 1. At the terminal or command line, run the test\-repository\-triggers command\.
-This will update all triggers for the repository, including the changes you made to the *MyFirstTrigger* trigger:
+This updates all triggers for the repository, including the changes you made to the *MyFirstTrigger* trigger:

    ```
    aws codecommit test-repository-triggers --cli-input-json file://TestTrigger.json